 Chickpea curry is perfect for meatless Mondays or any time you want a vegetarian meal.
 It’s tasty, flavorful, and so good served over rice or with naan bread for sopping up that delicious sauce.

-Growing up, I didn’t stray too far into curry territory, much less vegetarian curry territory.
-But as I grew up and grew more adventurous, and tried more curries and other Asian fare, I realized how dang good it is and how much I wanted to make it a part of my meal rotation.
+Growing up, I didn’t stray too far into curry territory, much less vegetarian chickpea curry territory.
+But as I grew up and grew more adventurous, and tried more curries and other Asian fare, I realized how dang good Indian chickpea curry is and how much I wanted to make it a part of my meal rotation.

-And, chickpeas are really having a moment aren’t they?
+And chickpeas are really having a moment aren’t they?
 And for good reason.
 It’s so easy to make chickpea recipes and swap them into curries and stir fries instead of, or in addition to, meat.
-Chickpeas are perfect in this curry and work so well with the other veggies, spices, and coconut milk.
+Chickpeas are perfect in this simple chickpea curry with spinach and work so well with the other veggies, spices, and coconut milk.

 Why This Recipe Works